Sensex slips nearly 34 pts on profit taking in oil, auto stocks | Headlines

 International oil benchmark Brent crude was trading 1.73 per cent higher at USD 87.05 per barrel.

-Foreign Institutional Investors (FIIs) bought shares worth Rs 214.76 crore on Friday, as per exchange data.
+Foreign Institutional Investors (FIIs) turned net seller on Monday as they sold shares worth Rs 1,139.07 crore, as per exchange data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)